swisscatplus/catplus-docs/tutorials/chemboard.md

 > :small_blue_diamond: Inspect the variables that the component already has and make use of them for the resultTitle field.
 Display the resultTitle on the page by adapting the HTML

 > :star:  :blush: Congratulations!
-You have finished this tutorial on the Chemboard.
+You have finished this tutorial on the Chembord.